agaparkg/cats-land-react-redux/README.md

 ## Deployment

-This React App has been deployed to Heroku.
+This React App has been deployed to Heroku and Surge.sh.

-[Click here](https://cats-land-react-redux-app.herokuapp.com/) to see the UI output in Heroku.
+[Click here for Heroku](https://cats-land-react-redux-app.herokuapp.com/) to see the UI output in Heroku.

+### OR

+[Click here for Surge](thin-jar.surge.sh) to see the UI output in Surge.sh.